Internationale Junge Orchesterakademie: Workshops

 In workshops lasting two weeks, the intended concert programme is studied by the young musicians in their orchestral sections, under the guidance of coaches who are themselves renowned musicians.
 The coaches are drawn from the Musik Hochschule in Cologne, the Gewandhausorchester Leipzig, the ROS Frankfurt-am-Main, the Munich Philharmonic Orchestra, and the Polish National Radio Symphony Orchestra.

 During the two weeks' workshop, the players then also come together in tutti rehearsals with the conductor.
-The conductors include Miguel Gómez-Martínez, Christoph Ulrich Meier and Bob Ross.
+The conductors include Miguel Ángel Gómez Martínez, Christoph Ulrich Meier and Bob Ross.
 Since the foundation, the Orchestra has given about 260 concerts in Germany and Europe.
 The programme usually includes (among other works) a great symphonic piece of the 19th century.

-The young musicians also have the opportunity to play in the opera orchestra - the Bayreuth Easter Festival presented an opera for the first time in 2007, conducted and directed by Christoph Ulrich Meier - or at Festival-Brass (directed and conducted by Bob Ross, Blechschaden).
+The young musicians also have the opportunity to play in the opera orchestra—the Bayreuth Easter Festival presented an opera for the first time in 2007, conducted and directed by Christoph Ulrich Meier—or at Festival-Brass (directed and conducted by Bob Ross, Blechschaden).
 In addition, there are Jazz and Salon orchestra workshops.